Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 This guide walks through load → battery → array → controllers → inverter, with links to deeper dives.
-For a shorter first pass, see off-grid solar for beginners.
-If you are still choosing grid vs hybrid vs off-grid, read system types compared first.
+For a shorter first pass, see Grade A vs Grade B LiFePO4 cells.
+If you are still choosing grid vs hybrid vs off-grid, read grid tied vs hybrid vs off grid solar 2026 first.

 An off-grid solar system is a standalone power generation unit that is not connected to the public utility grid.
 It relies entirely on solar panels to generate electricity and batteries to store that energy for use when the sun isn't shining.